t2trg/2015-ietf93/agenda.md

 ## 10:00–11:00 Short presentation of contributions

-* 40 Mechanisms and APIs for Mobile Things to Relate with Location Specific Data (Fabio Chiussi, Cisco)
+* 40 Mechanisms and APIs for Mobile Things to Relate with Location Specific Data (Not a presentation, Fabio Chiussi, Cisco)
 * 41 Programming the IoT with C++ Actors (Raphael Hiesgen, HAW)

 ## 11:00–13:00 Breakouts